 Utilities in need of increased security

-In the UK, Margot James, Minister for Digital and the Creative Industries, said: “We want our essential services and infrastructure to be primed and ready to tackle cyber attacks and be resilient against major disruption to services.”
-One of the key elements of the NIS Directive is to change behaviours when it comes to cyber-attacks on utilities.
+In the UK, Margot James, Minister for Digital and the Creative Industries said: “We want our essential services and infrastructure to be primed and ready to tackle cyber-attacks and be resilient against major disruption to services.”
+One of the key elements of the NIS Directive is to change behaviors when it comes to cyber-attacks on utilities.
 According to a report by EY, a very worrisome majority of utilities surveyed had very little cyber threat assessment measures in place.
 Given this statistic and the fact that a new cyber-attack may be just around the corner, the NIS Directive obligations, although costly, can only be seen as positive in the current climate.